ikechukwukalu/Calendar/README.md

 # Calendar
-Get all dates and their corresponding day using php
+Get all dates and their corresponding days using php

 ```
 $year = strftime("%Y", time());